 Date of birth

-What other concerns do you need to discuss with the Fitness Business insurer Australia?
+What other concerns do you need to discuss with Fitness Business insurer Australia?

-When buying an insurance policy it’s crucial that you know the exact coverage of your protection, both the inclusions and exclusions.
+When buying an insurance policy it’s crucial that you know the exact coverage of your protection, both the inclusions, and exclusions.
 During the meeting with a representative of a Fitness Business insurer, request a complete list of your exclusions so that you know which areas you aren’t covered for.
-I advise you take time reading the Product Disclosure Statement (PDS).
+I advise you to take time to read the Product Disclosure Statement (PDS).